-Ada Lovelace: the making of a computer scientist (with Ursula Martin and Adrian Rice), Bodleian Library Publishing, 2018; distributed in North America by The University of Chicago Press; Spanish translation by Tayra Lanuza: Ada Lovelace: La formación de una científica informática, Publicacions de la Universitat de València, 2019
+Ada Lovelace: the making of a computer scientist (with Ursula Martin and Adrian Rice), Oxford: Bodleian Library Publishing, 2018; distributed in North America by The University of Chicago Press; Spanish translation by Tayra Lanuza: Ada Lovelace: La formación de una científica informática, Publicacions de la Universitat de València, 2019

 Ada Lovelace (1815–1852) is hailed as the world's first computer programmer and has become an icon for women in science.
 In this book, we tell the story of her mathematical education, leading up to her famous collaboration with the computer pioneer Charles Babbage: for Lovelace and Babbage computing was a branch of mathematics.
 The story is told through the reproduction (with brief commentaries) of selections from her mathematical papers and correspondence, held in the Bodleian Library.